CLI - Managing Keys

 pubkeys: []

-Looking up an address
+How to look up for an address

-fetchcli keys show -a <name of key>
+fetchd keys show -a <name of key>

 fetch142tawq2rj397mctc3jtw9dfzf03ns0ze4swat0

-fetchcli keys show -p <name of the key>
+fetchd keys show -p <name of the key>

 fetchpub1addwnpepqvtmze0ekffynnjx9n85g6sexzl49ze2vpgc2f52fteyyghjtvvqw682nkx

-fetchcli keys list
+fetchd keys list

 - name: test